aduggleby/dragon/proj/SecurityServer/README.md

 SecurityServer
 ==============

-A federation identity provider based on OWIN that uses a chain of Security Token Services:
+A federation identity provider based on ASP.NET Identity/OWIN that uses a chain of Security Token Services:

 * AccountSTS: manages external federation information
 * ProfileSTS: manages information about the user